evanfields/TravelingSalesmanHeuristics.jl/README.md

 This package is both my first Julia package and my first effort in open source software, so I welcome any contributions, suggestions, feature requests, pull requests, criticisms, etc.

 ### When to use ###
 Though the traveling salesman problem is the canonical NP-hard problem, in practice heuristic methods are often unnecessary.
-Modern integer programming solves such as CPLEX and Gurobi can quickly provide excellent (even certifiably optimal) solutions.
+Modern integer programming solvers such as CPLEX and Gurobi can quickly provide excellent (even certifiably optimal) solutions.
 If you are interested in solving TSP instances to optimality, I highly recommend the [JuMP](https://github.com/JuliaOpt/JuMP.jl) package.
 Even if you are not concerned with obtaining truly optimal solutions, using a MILP solver and allowing a relatively large optimality gap is a promising strategy for finding high quality TSP solutions.
+If you would like to use an integer programming solver along with JuMP but don't have access to commercial software, [GLPK](https://github.com/JuliaOpt/GLPK.jl) can work well on relatively small instances.

 Use of this package is most appropriate when you want decent solutions to small or moderate sized TSP instances with a minimum of hassle: one-off personal projects, if you can't install a mixed integer linear programming solver, prototyping, etc.